RBS 70: Missile variants

+Launchers

 RBS 70 NG upgrade

-In 2011, Saab Bofors Dynamics (successor company of Bofors Defence) announced the introduction of the new RBS 70 New Generation (RBS 70 NG).
+In 2011, Saab Bofors Dynamics (successor company of Bofors Defence) announced the introduction of the new shoulder launcher system, the RBS 70 New Generation (RBS 70 NG).
 The upgraded version included an improved sighting system automatic target tracking capable of night vision and improved training and after-action review features.

 RBS 70 MSHORAD

-RBS-79 MSHORAD on JLTV vehicle.
+RBS-70 MSHORAD on JLTV vehicle.

 In 2017, Saab demonstrated a mobile short range air defense (SHORAD) system with three components: Giraffe 1X radar, Command and Control (C2) and RBS 70 NG Remote Weapon Station (RWS).

 The finalized RBS 70 MSHORAD product was offered to the market in 2022.
 Sweden and Lithuania were the first countries to order the system, signing the contracts in January 2024 and July 2024 respectively.
 The Lithuanian variant has the systems mounted on the JLTV vehicles.
 In July 2025, the Czech Republic placed a €170 million order for 24 vehicles with RBS-70 MSHORAD.